ESMCI/cime/doc/source/users_guide/create-a-case.rst

   BGC  = optional BGC scenario

   The OPTIONAL %phys attributes specify sub-modes of the given system For example DOCN%DOM is the DOCN data ocean (rather than slab-ocean) mode.
-ALL the possible %phys choices for each component are listed by the calling **create_newcase** with the -list compsets argument.
-ALL data models now have a %phys option that corresponds to the data model mode
+  ALL the possible %phys choices for each component are listed by the calling **manage_case** with the **-list** compsets argument.
+  ALL data models now have a %phys option that corresponds to the data model mode.

 As an example, the CESM compset longname::

    1850_CAM60_CLM50%BGC_CICE_POP2%ECO_MOSART_CISM2%NOEVOLVE_WW3_BGC%BDRD

 refers to running a pre-industrial control with prognostic CESM components CAM, CLM, CICE, POP2, MOSART, CISM2 and WW3 a BDRD BGC coupling scenario.
 The alias for this compset is B1850.
 Either a compset longname or a compset alias can be used as input to **create_newcase**.
-It is also possible to create your own custom compset (see `How do I create my own compset? <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_).
+It is also possible to create your own custom compset (see `How do I create my own compset? in the FAQ`)

-All the out-of-the-box CESM2.0 release series compsets are listed in `component sets <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.
-Upon clicking on any of the long names a pop up box will appear that provides more details of the component configuration.

 Model Grid Naming Convention
 ----------------------------------------